cozy/cozy-libs/packages/cozy-app-publish/README.md

 - If the release brings only bug fixes, then we should create a patch version.
 - If the release brings at least one feature, then we should create a minor version.
 - If the release changes its application's permissions, we should create a minor version even if this release is for bug fixes only.

+### Hot Fix

+If you need to quickly fix a bug in production, then you have to:
+- fetch the latest branch release
+- create a new release branch from there (since this is a bug fix, this is a patch version)
+- fix the bug
+- Make a beta
+- Publish
+- Merge it on master

+Exemple: You have to hot fix Drive.
+The current `stable` version of Drive is : 1.45.0.
+Master is on 1.47.0.
+- Then you need to fetch release/1.45.0
+- Create a branch from this release: git checkout -b release/1.45.1
+- git commit -m "fix: Bug fix.."
+- git push
+- git tag
+...